chivalry/filemaker.vim/README.md

 Finally, triggers are *generally* case-insenstive.
 In other words, `getv`, `Getv`, and `GETV` are all triggers for the `GetValue` function.

-To find the abbreviated trigger use the help system with the function name, as in `:help filemakervim-filter`.
+To find the abbreviated trigger use the help system with the function name, as in `:help fmv-filter`.